Towards Black-Box Membership Inference Attack for Diffusion Models: Algorithm Design

-Most previous works on membership inference attacks against diffusion models aim to prevent data leakage, and hence can rely on thresholding the model's training loss.
-For instance, \cite{hu2023membership} involves a direct comparison of image losses, while~\cite{duan2023diffusion,kong2023efficient} evaluates the accuracy of the model's noise prediction at initial or intermediate steps.
-However, the required access to the model's internal U-net structure prevent applications to copyright protection because most servers typically provide only black-box API access.
+Most previous works on membership inference attacks against diffusion models aim to prevent data leakage and hence rely on thresholding the model's training loss.
+For instance, \citet{hu2023membership} involves a direct comparison of image losses, while~\citet{duan2023diffusion,kong2023efficient} evaluates the accuracy of the model's noise prediction at initial or intermediate steps.
+However, the required access to the model's internal U-net structure prevents applications from copyright protection because most servers typically provide only black-box API access.

-\textbf{We denote a model API as black-box if it only requires the input image and returns the output image.} Specifically, we do not have access to the internal structure of the model.
-Below we formulate the definition of the black-box variation API used in our algorithm. \begin{definition}[The black-box variation API] We define the variation API $V_{\theta}(x,t)$ of a model as follows.
+In contrast, our method represents a step towards black-box MIA, as we do not directly access the model's internal structure.
+Instead, we rely solely on the variation API, which takes an input image and returns the corresponding output image.
+Below, we formalize the definition of the variation API used in our algorithm. \begin{definition}[The variation API] We define the variation API $V_{\theta}(x,t)$ of a model as follows.
 Suppose we have an input image $x$, and the diffusion step of the API is $t$.
-The variation API randomly adds $t$-step Gaussian noise $\epsilon \sim \mathcal{N}(0, I)$ to the image and denoises it using the DDIM sampling process $\phi_{\theta}(x_t,t)$ as described in Equation~\ref{equ:ddim}, returning the reconstructed image $V_{\theta}(x,t) = \hat{x}$.
+The variation API randomly adds $t$-step Gaussian noise $\epsilon \sim \mathcal{N}(0, I)$ to the image and denoises it using the DDIM sampling process $\phi_{\theta}(x_t,t)$, returning the reconstructed image $V_{\theta}(x,t)$.
 The details are as follows:

-\end{definition} This definition aligns with the image-to-image generation method of the diffusion model, making access to this API practical in many setups \cite{lugmayr2022repaint, saharia2022palette, wu2023latent}.
+\end{definition} This definition aligns with the image-to-image generation method of the diffusion model, making access to this API practical in many setups~\citep{lugmayr2022repaint, saharia2022palette, wu2023latent}.
 Some APIs provide the user with a choice of $t$, while others do not and use the default parameter.
 We will discuss the influence of different diffusion steps in Section~\ref{sec:ablation}, showing that the attack performances are relatively stable and not sensitive to the selection of $t$.
-We also note that the for the target model, we can substitute $\phi_\theta(x_t, 0)$ with other sampling methods, such as the Euler-Maruyama Method \cite{mao2015truncated} or Variational Diffusion Models \cite{kingma2021variational}.
+We also note that for the target model, we can substitute $\phi_\theta(x_t, 0)$ with other sampling methods, such as the Euler-Maruyama Method~\citep{mao2015truncated} or Variational Diffusion Models~\citep{kingma2021variational}.

 \secvsabove